Hacks at the Massachusetts Institute of Technology: Famous hacks

+Protest hacks

+MIT students have used hacks to protest university administration policies.
+In 1985, anonymous students modified a road sign on Memorial Drive in front of Killian Court to say "M.i.T monster eats Boston/Back Bay" bringing attention to gentrification.
+In 1996, hackers installed a modular dorm room inside a museum display case, complete with miniaturized furniture, books, and food as part of a "Housing 2000 project" to satirize cramped housing conditions.
+The same year, hackers dropped a banner from the student center protesting the monopolistic dominance of Microsoft Windows.

+More recently, MIT hackers have also commented on political issues such as climate change and the Israeli occupation of Palestine.
+In 2019, an anonymous group covered a portrait of MIT donor and oil company executive David Koch depicting in the activists' words, "an impressionist rendering of a flaming offshore drilling rig filling the sky with smoke and the sea with oil.".
+In May 2022, MIT students wrapped a caution tape around campus buildings with the words "CLIMATE CHANGE FLOOD LEVEL" and "MIT: DIVEST FROM FOSSIL FUELS NOW."
+Since the outbreak of the Gaza war in October 2023, MIT students have deployed Palestine-themed hacks on campus that draw attention to institutional complicity.
+The following list gives some examples.

 IHTFP

 IHTFP is an abbreviation which is part of the folklore at the Massachusetts Institute of Technology.
 It originally stood for "I Hate This Fucking Place" but, due to use of profanity, is often euphemized with other backronyms.
 Some of the more popular meanings include "I Have The Fucking Power" (Hacking), "I Help Tutor Freshman Physics", "It's Hard To Fondle Penguins", "I'm Hankering To Find Paradise", and "Interesting Hacks To Fascinate People", as well as "I Have Truly Found Paradise", "Institute for Hacks, TomFoolery, and Pranks" and "Institute Has The Finest Professors".
 MIT leadership has even adapted the acronym, using it to encourage vaccination during the 2009–2010 flu season with a banner in the MIT medical building that read "I Hate This Flu Pandemic".
 The precise time of origin is unknown, though the term IHTFP was already widely used at MIT by 1960.

 The letters "IHTFP" have been featured prominently on some hacks, but are more usually subtly embedded within other hacks as an inside joke.
 A very common motif in the MIT Brass Rat (class ring) prior to 2013 was the inclusion of the letters "IHTFP" hidden somewhere within the frame of the bezel.

 The 2016 celebrations of MIT's "crossing of the Charles" in 1916, featured a translation as "I Honor Theory (and) Forgo Practice".
 This was part of a humorous sketch addressing friction between theoretical and applied researchers.